Scouting in Arkansas: Chickasaw Council

-The Chickasaw Council serves Scouts in Crittenden County, Arkansas as well as in Shelby County, Tennessee and fifteen counties in northwest Mississippi.
-It was founded on February 22, 1916 to oversee the many Boy Scout troops already present in Memphis, Tennessee.
+The Chickasaw Council serves Scouts in Crittenden County, Arkansas, as well as in Shelby County, Tennessee, and fifteen counties in northwest Mississippi.
+It was founded on February 22, 1916, to oversee the many Boy Scout troops already present in Memphis, Tennessee.
 The Chickasaw Council has two camps: Kia Kima Scout Reservation and Camp Currier.
 The Chickasaw Council is also home to the Order of the Arrow Ahoalan-Nachpikin Lodge 558.

 De Soto Area Council

 The De Soto Area Council serves youth in eleven counties in southeastern Arkansas.
+On June 1, 2024, De Soto Area Council merged into the Natural State Council.

 Organization

 The council is divided into three districts.